 Training and Support for Diabetes Prevention Professionals

-For this Lifestyle Coach ECHO, Well-Ahead Louisiana has partnered with Diabetes Training and Technical Assistance Center (DTTAC) at Emory University to serve as the “hub” of specialists.
+Well-Ahead Louisiana has partnered with Diabetes Training and Technical Assistance Center (DTTAC) at Emory University.
+ECHO functions on a “hub and spoke” model with an interdisciplinary, team-based approach.
+For this Lifestyle Coach ECHO, DTTAC will serve as the “hub” of specialists.

 The scheduled ECHO clinics function like virtual grand rounds, combined with mentoring and patient case presentations.
 During each session, a spoke sites will present patient cases and participants will discuss and help determine the best way to support the National Diabetes Prevention Program participant.
 The subject matter experts at DTTAC will serve as mentors and colleagues, sharing their knowledge and expertise with participants, and also present educational presentations during each session.

-Sessions are held from 11:30 a.m. to 1:00 p.m.
+Sessions are held from 1 p.m. to 2 p.m.
 CST on the second Wednesday of each month.
-Participants must register!
+Participants must register to attend the monthly sessions!
 Once you have registered, a Well-Ahead team member will reach out to you with more information.

-Note: Multiple providers at the same location will need to register individually.
+Note: Multiple lifestyle coaches at the same location will need to register individually.

 What to Expect

-Once registered, here is what you can expect attending a biweekly session:
+Once registered, here is what you can expect attending a monthly session:

 - Introduce hub and spoke teams

-- Lifestyle Coach presentation of de-identified NDPP participant case
+- Lifestyle Coach presentation of de-identified National DPP participant case

 - Ask clarifying questions to case presenter

-- Provide recommendations on how to best support NDPP participant
+- Provide recommendations on how to best support National DPP participant

 - Advanced Lifestyle Coach training presented by DTTAC